-We are six creative professionals who are seeking inspiration for our projects through paranormal research.
-We’ve teamed up with the Haunting Season so you can follow our investigations online as we film our first feature length documentary AFTER LIFE.
+We are five creative professionals who are seeking inspiration for our projects through paranormal research.

-SEAN SPINKS (Investigator) (Artist/Writer) His illustration work has been featured in Invest Comics Deadly Tales: One and Done and as part of the Terror of Dracula promotional web comic series.
+SEAN SPINKS (Investigator) (Artist/Author) His illustration work has been featured in Invest Comics Deadly Tales: One and Done and as part of the Terror of Dracula promotional web comic series.
 He is also one half of Horrorizons, custom posters inspired by classic horror films.
-Check out Seans work with Horrorizons at www.horrorizons.wordpress.com Click here to watch Sean’s intro video on the HSPI channel.
+Check out Seans work with Horrorizons at www.horrorizons.wordpress.com

 NATALIE FOWLER (Historian/Investigator) (Author) Ever since Natalie was a little girl, she has loved a good ghost story.
 But growing up, she often complained that she could never find enough about the ghost.
 The stories only told about the person being haunted.
 She vowed to someday find the ghost story she was looking for…little did she know she’d have to write it herself.
 Natalie graduated from the University of St. Thomas and then went on to law school at Hamline University.
 She passed the bar and took a job in private practice, but it wasn’t a good fit.
 She remembers how her dad told her there were a lot of other careers she could pursue with a business major and law degree.
 But she doesn’t think he had “paranormal mystery writer who moonlights as a ghost hunter” in mind when he said it.
 Natalie writes paranormal mysteries set in St. Paul, Minnesota.
 Her main character studies law and discovers she can see ghosts when a classmate is murdered, thereby becoming her first “client.”
 Her second ghost client is a gangster from the 1930’s who doesn’t know that he’s dead and decides that her apartment is his perfect new hideout.
 Natalie is a member of SCBWI and is represented by Terrie Wolf of AKA Literary, LLC.
 Natalie recently moved back to her beloved city of St. Paul after spending six years as an expat in her now equally beloved city of Brussels, Belgium.
 She lives with her husband and three young children, who are all incredibly supportive of her writing life and her new favorite hobby.
 For Ghost Stories, Inc. Natalie will especially focus her energy and talents on historical research.
 Understanding the history of the sites we visit is an integral part of telling the stories of the spirits that might be left behind.
 Visit Natalie’s author website at www.nataliefowler.com